zsolutions-io/aleo-dcp/README.md

 ### Additive homomorphic operations support

-**Custody** step can be call multiple times, with the same `custody_id`, by a program that imports DCP.
+**Custody** step can be call multiple times, with the same `custody_key`, by a program that imports DCP.
 In that case, shares associated with custodied `field` elements must simply be added by validators before being submitted to destinator.

 ![alt text](./media/aleo-dcp-schema-homomorphic.png)